SCCapstone/Koger/README.md

 * Update/install Node.js from the command line
 * Update/install npm from the command line
 * Install the Ionic CLI from the command line with "npm install -g @ionic/cli"
+* Install Angular through npm from the command line with "npm install @ionic/angular@latest --save"
+* Add Ionic Angular from the command line with "ng add @ionic/angular"

 ## Running
 To run the app from a computer with the project cloned to it, you will need to: